High Court of Tanzania

 11 March 1992

-Court allowed late supplementary affidavit but ordered defendant to reimburse plaintiff’s travel, accommodation and hearing costs.
+Court allowed late supplementary affidavit but ordered defendant to reimburse plaintiff's travel and hearing expenses.

 11 March 1992